AndreWeiner/dmd_denoising_stab/README.md

 # An optimized DMD to identify linear dynamics in noisy flow data

-This code repository accompanies the article [An optimized DMD to identify linear dynamics in noisy flow data](link_to_be_added).
+This code repository accompanies the article [dynamic mode decomposition of noisy flow data](https://arxiv.org/abs/2411.04868).
 The research is part of the research unit [FOR 2895](https://www.for2895.uni-stuttgart.de/en/) on *Unsteady flow and interaction phenomena at High Speed Stall conditions*.